surroundaustralia/idn-ds/len-and-sandra-notes.md

 ### Data about people
 #### The Koori Health Research Database (KHRD) and the Sandra Smith Archive at Museum Victoria.
-KHRD: a case study of what to do to rectify past less than state of the art practice, how to rectify.
-Sandra Silcot has identified the steps required to make this fully maintainable and sustainable.
+KHRD: a case study of what to do to rectify past less than state of the art practice.
+Sandra has identified the steps required to make this fully maintainable and sustainable.
 Access to the Sandra Smith archive is still to be negotiated with the Museum.
 #### Diane Barwick Archive at State Library of Victoria:
 needs to be integrated with KHRD.
 Negotiation required with State Library.
 #### The Victorian Perinatal database.